-Controls and supervision of those functions are to be integrated in the control center with the centralized control system and are to be communicated with DP controls.

-- 2 Enhanced generator protection functions to be provide per Subsection 8/3. - 3 Enhanced Power Management capability to be provided per Subsection 8/3. - 4 (1 November 2013) For DPS-2 vessels, manual position control system can be replaced with an additional DP control system as per 8/3.3.1(a).
-DP Data Logger is to be included as per 8/3.31(b). - 5 Position reference systems are to be based on at least two different design principles.
+- 1 Controls and supervision of those functions are to be integrated in the control center with the centralized control system and are to be communicated with DP controls. - 2 Enhanced generator protection functions to be provide per Subsection 8/3. - 3 Enhanced Power Management capability to be provided per Subsection 8/3. - 4 (1 November 2013) For DPS-2 vessels, manual position control system can be replaced with an additional DP control system as per 8/3.3.1(a).
+DP Data Logger is to be included as per 8/3.3.1(b). - 5 Position reference systems are to be based on at least two different design principles.
 For deep-water conditions, GPS and Hydro Acoustics may be used.

-7 Closed Bus and Standby Start
+7 Closed Bus and Standby Redundancy (1 March 2021)

-The DP system with enhanced power and thruster notation (EHS-P) could have flexibility of closed bus operation and redundancy depending on standby start of the systems.
+The DP system with enhanced electrical (EHS-E) and enhanced power and thruster notation (EHS-P) could have flexibility of closed bus operation and redundancy depending on standby start of the systems.

-The closed bus configuration is to be included in FMEA.
+The included in FMEA.
 The MTS publication, "DP Operations Guidance", can be used in the development of Operations Manual regarding closed bus operation.

-7.3 Closed Bus Operation (1 May 2018)
+7.3 Closed Bus Operation (1 March 2021)